jofas/blog/content/002-first-time-running/index.md

 or twice in my entire life.
 I estimated running to the playground and back again would cover that distance.
-While waiting at the crossroads for the nausea to subside and for the devil to show up and offer me the same deal he offered to the great Robert Johnson and that fool Faust, I was contemplating giving up and returning home.
+While waiting at the crossroads for the nausea to subside and for the devil to show up and offer me the same deal he offered the great Robert Johnson and that fool Faust, I was contemplating giving up and returning home.
-Entertaining that thought for a minute, I disregarded it quickly and violently.
+Entertaining that thought for a minute, I violently disregarded it.
 Not reaching that cursed outdoor gym was just not an option.
 I retched a last time, stood up and trotted onwards.

 By the time I continued, my feet and calves were cramping deliciously.
 I managed to slowly stumble a few yards with forefoot striking but had to abandon it to relieve my aching muscles, switching to heel striking.
-The switch of striking style allowed me to retain a rhythmic motion, even so I knew it would be a temporary measure.
+The switch of striking style allowed me to retain a rhythmic motion, but I knew it would be a temporary measure.
 I don't want to demonize heel striking and I'm certainly not trying to give anyone any advice (this story should make it pretty clear that I'm in no